Eastern Zhou: Establishment

-Instead of King Ping being immediately accepted by the regional lords after his father's death, the Xinian claims that his younger brother (elsewhere called his uncle) Yuchen was crowned as King Hui at Xie (somewhere in the state of Guo).
+Instead of King Ping being immediately accepted by the regional lords after his father's death, the Xinian claims that his uncle Yuchen was crowned as King Hui at Xie (somewhere in the state of Guo).
 After he was killed in 750 BC, there was no officially recognized king of Zhou for 9 more years, until marquis Wen of Jin brought Ping from Shao'e to the Royal Capital (almost certainly referring to Haojing) and enthroned him.
 Only three years after that in 738 BC did he move to Chengzhou.

 The Xinian manuscript is controversial.
 Marquis Wen of Jin was thought to have reigned from 781 to 746 BC, and so he could not have proclaimed Ping as king in 741 BC nor move him to Chengzhou in 738 BC.
 However, the strongest argument in favor of the Xinian's telling of events about King Ping comes from a passage in the Zuo Zhuan, which reads in its entry for the 22nd year of Duke Xi (638 BC):

 Earlier, when King Ping had moved the capital to the east, Xin You had gone to Yichuan and, upon seeing someone with unbound hair offering a sacrifice in the countryside, he said: "Within one hundred years this likely will be the Rong's [territory]!
 Ritual propriety had been lost already!"
 In autumn, Qin and Jin moved the Rong of Luhun to Yichuan.